duplocloud/linuxagent/README_UBUNTU_20_04_AND_22_04.md

 ![create AMI](images/create_ami_3.png)

 ###  Add AMI/image entry into Plan images.
 * Create new plan/image entry.
-* The AMI available for select in VM creation dropdown.
+The AMI will be available to select during hosts creation.
 ![Add image entry into Plan](images/create_plan_image_4.png)

 ###  Choose AMI during host creation
-* The image added to plan be available in all the related tenants.
+* The image congigured in plan will be available to all the related tenants.
 ![Choose AMI during host creation ](images/host_creation_to_Choose_AMI.png)